- 45 Hour Hold

 Graduation verification is a two-step process.

-- The college advising center of the student’s degree/major/minor does a preliminary verification.
+- The student’s assigned academic advisor does a preliminary verification.
 The student is responsible for completing all coursework and submitting any or all of the following to his or her college advising center by the end of the term (see the Academic Calendar for End of Term dates) in which graduation is expected:

 - Outstanding transcripts